-14.8 Internal Audit are responsible for developing and implementing the Anti-Fraud and Bribery response strategy and monitoring the investigation of any reported issues.
+Internal Audit are responsible for developing and implementing the Anti-Fraud and Bribery response strategy and monitoring the investigation of any reported issues.
 To ensure that all suspected or reported irregularities are dealt with promptly and in accordance with this strategy and that action is identified to improve controls and reduce the risk of recurrence.

-Senior Leadership Team, Wider Leadership Team and Service Managers immediately referred to Internal Audit.
+Senior Leadership Team, Wider Leadership Team and Service Managers

+Senior Management at the Council are required to promote staff awareness and ensure that all suspected or reported irregularities are immediately referred to Internal Audit.
 They are responsible for ensuring mechanisms are in place within their service areas to assess the risk of fraud, bribery and theft and to reduce these risks by implementing strong internal controls.